EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

 ## Reporting issues

 Please report any issues and error logs [here](https://github.com/EvernodeXRPL/evernode-host/issues).
+Please not that when you are creating issues please label it with the Ubuntu version you are running (`Ubuntu 20.04` or `Ubuntu 24.04`).

 ## Global hosts dashboards